TylerJH-IT/post-install-config/README.md

 Name it Level II Support.

-Then go to the Members tab and select yourself in the select agent dropdown menu.
+Then go to the Members tab and select yourself in the select agent dropdown menu, remember to click Add.

 Now select create team.